-I thought today I would look at some of the things my adopted parents said to me that I struggled with, things I often disliked, or things that upset me or made me feel uncomfortable.
+I thought today I would look at some of the things my adopted parents said to me that I struggled with, things I often disliked, or things that upset me or made me uncomfortable.
 Of course, everyone is different, so you may have not struggled with some of these examples, as I did, or there may be entirely different issues which presented problems for you.
-Adopted parents often do their best but like in any sphere of life, mistakes happen and as adopted children/adults, I think it’s important for us to be able to talk about them without feeling disloyal or unappreciative; we can love our parents but also bring light to bear on anything that made us unhappy, without sacrificing the relationship.
+Adopted parents often do their best but like in any sphere of life, mistakes happen and as adopted children/adults, I think it’s important for us to be able to talk about these mistakes without feeling disloyal or unappreciative; we can love our parents but also bring light to bear on anything that made us unhappy without sacrificing the relationship.
 Honesty is perfectly okay.

 Let’s get started then.

-My adopted parents, like many, thought I was special primarily because they had chosen me rather than choosing to adopt another child.
+Please Don’t Tell Me I Am Special:My adopted parents, like many, thought I was special primarily because they had chosen me rather than choosing to adopt another child.
 To begin with, I quite liked the idea of being special, felt it somehow set me apart from everyone else: myself – the special, chosen one, words filled with quasi-religious significance.
 Unfortunately, with time and age, the nice warm feelings these words induced wore off as I came to understand their subtext, and so no longer wished to hear them.

 Please Don’t Tell Me My Mother Loved Me So Much She Gave Me Away:

 I am sure adopted parents mean well, after all, many birth mothers do relinquish us in the hope we will have a better quality of life, often when they are tragically unable to provide for us themselves.
-So it’s natural, I suppose, that they want us to know the great sacrifice our mothers made especially when these sacrifices led to the beginning or enlargement of their own families.
-The problem is from a cognitive perspective children do not reason like adults – they do not understand the troubles that lead to adoption: how financially it may not be viable to raise a child if you have no home or no money for food or warmth, how relationships breakdown or how they never really begin, the stigma that followed women around like a bull’s-eye on their back in decades gone by – when you tell them their mother loved them so much she gave them away, what they hear is simply love = abandonment.
+So, it’s natural, I suppose, that they want us to know the great sacrifice our mothers made especially when these sacrifices led to the beginning or enlargement of their own families.
+The problem is from a cognitive perspective children do not reason like adults, they do not understand the troubles that lead to adoption: how financially it may not be viable to raise a child if you have no home or no money for food or warmth, how relationships breakdown or how they never really begin, the stigma that followed women around like a bull’s-eye on their back in decades gone by.
+When you tell them, their mother loved them so much she gave them away, what they hear is simply love = abandonment.

-3) Please Don’t Call My Birth Mother A Slut:
+3) Please Don’t Call My Birth Mother a Slut:

-My birth mother, like so many, had to ‘hide her shame’– maybe not in one of the many ghastly mother and baby homes that once existed – a throwback to 19th century workhouses – but from her family and the wider community in which she lived.
+My birth mother, like so many, had to ‘hide her shame,’ maybe not in one of the many ghastly mother and baby homes that once existed, a throwback to 19th century workhouses, but from her family and the wider community in which she lived.
 The stigma still existed, even in 1979, the year I was born, and although in just a few short years single parents would start popping up on censuses, it didn’t matter at the time.

 It feels quite hideous to contemplate how women and young girls have been treated throughout history.
 I’ve only recently re read (and re watched) Philomena and was struck, once more, by the moral imperative of marriage to order a society and the reactionary condemnation towards those that fail to comply.
 My adopted mother, a lapsed catholic, saw my birth mother through this lens of sin and indecency and when I reached adolescence, thought it wise to not only make the integral distinction between herself and my birth mum clear but also to hold my mother up as a direct warming against following my own base sexual desires.

-4) Please Don’t Tell Me I Look Like You, Or How I’ve Inherited Your Personality Or Traits:
+4) Please Don’t Tell Me I Look Like You, Or How I’ve Inherited Your Personality or Traits:

 I think a lot of adopted parents come to adoption with a whole litany of hurts they’ve not worked through.
-Just like some think adoption will fix things when in reality it will probably rip things apart.
+Just like some think adoption will fix things when it will probably rip things apart.
 My adopted mother had desperately wanted a daughter of her own and when this failed, adopting one seemed the next best thing.
-For most of my childhood, she, without any hint of awkwardness, pretended that in me she had found a mini version of herself.
+For most of my childhood, she, without any hint of awkwardness, pretended that in me, she had found a mini version of herself.
 This undoubtedly put an awful amount of pressure not only on our relationship, but also on me as I failed time and time again to be who or what she wanted me to be.

-5) Please Don’t keep My Adoption A Secret:
+5) Please Don’t keep My Adoption a Secret:

 As I have stated in previous posts, I always knew I was adopted, but this didn’t mean as a subject, it was open to discussion.
 My parents worked on the basis that as we all knew, we shouldn’t need to speak about it and more importantly, it constituted a family matter, so it went no farther than the front door.
 When my mother discovered I had inadvertently told my whole class of my ‘adopted situation’ I thought she might have a heart attack from the shock.